jina-ai/clip-as-service/README.md

 ```bash
 python app.py -num_worker=4 -model_dir /tmp/english_L-12_H-768_A-12/
 ```
-This will start a service with four workers, meaning that it can handel up to four **concurrent** requests.
-(These workers are behind a simple load balancer.)
+This will start a service with four workers, meaning that it can handle up to four **concurrent** requests.

-#### 3. Use Client to Encode Sentences
+#### 3. Use Client to Get Sentence Encodes
 > :children_crossing: NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
 This is the **only file** that you will need as a client.
 You don't even need Tensorflow on client.

 Now you can use pretrained BERT to encode sentences in your Python code simply as follows: